vs4vijay/CalEvent/README.md

 CalEvent - Easily add Event to Google Calendar

-After installing, A context menu "Add to Google Calendar" will appear.
-This will add an event to google calendar with Title as selected text.
+After installing, A context menu "Add to Google Calendar" will appear on right click.
+This will add an event to your google calendar with selected text as Title.

+## Requirement
+* User must be logged into his/her Gmail account

 ## Download
 * https://github.com/vs4vijay/CalEvent/releases